- Where can I find academic dates and deadlines?

 To manage your identity or change your password, go to me.uaa.alaska.edu.
 If you have ever worked for or been a student at any University of Alaska campus, your account exists, but it may need to be reactivated.
-You can follow the directions in the documentation from IT Services or call the Call Center.
+You can follow the directions in the documentation from IT Services or call the Technical Support Center.

 - How do I deal with plagiarism and academic misconduct?